eleda77/eleda77.github.io/docs/vocab_list.md

 **aspergill** - a short-handled device with a globe containing a sponge; used for sprinkling holy water

+**asperse** - to sprinkle with holy water; to attack with evil reports or false or injurious charges

 **aspic** - a savory jelly made with meat stock, set in a mold and used to contain pieces of meat, seafood, or eggs (yummy)

+**asseverate** - to affirm or declare positively or earnestly

 **astonied** - filled with the emotional impact of overwhelming surprise or shock (presumably an old way of saying astonished)